 The private company universe is significantly larger than the shrinking public company universe, creating a host of opportunities.

-of businesses with ≥ $10M in sales are private companies in the USA
+of businesses with ≥ $10M in sales are not publicly traded in the USA

 Number of US